Chinese diplomat says pulling hair of Hong Kong protester was his 'duty' - KESQ

 ‘I fear I may be silenced’

-Speaking publicly at a news conference Wednesday, Bob Chen said he now feared for his safety, and that of his family — echoing fears voiced by other members of Britain’s Hong Kong diaspora.
+Speaking publicly at a news conference Wednesday, Bob Chan said he now feared for his safety, and that of his family — echoing fears voiced by other members of Britain’s Hong Kong diaspora.

 He claimed he had been trying to stop consular staff from ripping down protest banners when they began to assault him.